- Education,Programs & Events

 - Join,Give, Volunteer

-Attention, teachers!
-Lindsay is proud to announce the debut of its entirely new lineup of field trip programs for 2018- 2019!
+Lindsay is proud to continue its new lineup of field trip programs for 2019- 2020!
 We went straight to the Next Generation Science Standards (NGSS) for each grade level and designed new programs to satisfy specific learning objectives.
 The programs are described in the table below and organized by grade level.
-In addition to the NGSS content upgrade, the logistics have changed for an engaging experience throughout our museum.

 AVAILABILITY: Tuesday through Friday, from September to May.